HugoICSilva/vdf-k8s/vpc/README.md

-### What connectivity’s we will have between Tooling VPC and PROD VPC?
+### What connectivityâ€™s we will have between Tooling VPC and PROD VPC?

 - Connectivity from the PROD Docker DTR to the tooling Docker DTR (unidirectional)
-- Connectivity from the Bastion (SSH) that is located on tooling VPC (in a DMZ isolated from the tooling and NOPROD environment), to the PROD kubernetes Managers and workers (this access it’s important for the Operation Team)
+- Connectivity from the Bastion (SSH) that is located on tooling VPC (in a DMZ isolated from the tooling and NOPROD environment), to the PROD kubernetes Managers and workers (this access itâ€™s important for the Operation Team)
 - Connectivity from the Bastion (HTTPS) that is located on tooling VPC (in a DMZ isolated from the tooling and NOPROD environment), to the PROD kubernetes Managers dashboard.